Structure-dependent radiative corrections to $e^+ e^- \to \pi^+ \pi^- \gamma$ in the GVMD approach: Conclusions

 We have computed the corrections due to the non-perturbative structure of the pion to the process $e^+ e^- \to \pi^+ \pi^- \gamma$, which is of primary importance for radiative return experiments at flavour factories.
 We have employed a GVMD approach to improve the commonly adopted F$\times$sQED recipe, including the pion form factor in FSR and IFI one-loop integrals.
 We have implemented our calculation in the \textsc{BabaYaga@NLO} event generator to estimate the uncertainty in the modelling of the interaction of pions to photons in realistic experimental scenarios.

 We have compared the GVMD predictions with the F$\times$sQED results for some observables of interest in radiative return measurements, considering experimental setups from $\phi$- to $B$-factories.
 We have observed that the invariant mass distribution receives GVMD corrections at the permille level in all experimental scenarios.
 On the other hand, the observables that are sensitive to the angular variables, such as the differential distribution of the scattering angle and the forward-backward asymmetry, show effects at the percent level.
+For the forward-backward asymmetry, the GVMD corrections exhibit a resonant enhancement around the $\rho$ peak, whose size is of the same order of magnitude as the one observed in the charge asymmetry of the energy scan process $e^+ e^- \to \pi^+ \pi^-$.

 From our study, we can conclude that the structure-dependent corrections to $e^+ e^- \to \pi^+ \pi^- \gamma$ are, in general, not negligible for measurements of the pion form factor aiming at a sub-percent precision.
 At this level of precision, it is therefore mandatory to combine higher-order photon emissions~\cite{Budassi:2024whw} with structure-dependent corrections, being in general of the same order of magnitude.